Kindling

 Public kindness

-One kind note left on a board or tucked in a library book.
+A short, kind note left on a community board or in a library book.

 What this is for